Why Dani Alves, Raheem Sterling and Romelu Lukaku turned to The Players' Tribune

 Alves has written two articles.
 His first, called The Secret, told his life story and he contacted TPT about it.
 The second, From My Soul, covered the knee injury that ended his World Cup hopes in Russia and allowed him to "get a message" to his Brazilian fans.

-"I was very involved, from the very beginning, til the moment we published," Alves says.
+"I was very involved, from the very beginning, till the moment we published," Alves told BBC Sport.

 "My editor came to where I was playing at the time, in Turin.
 We spent hours together, talking about my life and this piece.
 We were in constant contact throughout the entire process, right up until we published.